-The EIS may need to consider the following effects:
+The EIS will consider, where relevant, the following effects:

 - groundwater from excavations;

 - rainfall directly onto disturbed surface areas;

 - run-off from roads, plant and industrial areas and chemical storage areas;

 - drainage (i.e. run-off plus any seepage or leakage);

 - seepage from other waste storages;

 - water usage for:

 - o process use,

-- dust suppression, and
+- o dust suppression, and

 - o domestic purposes;

 - evaporation;

 - domestic sewage treatment disposal of liquid effluent and sludge; and

 - water supply treatment plant disposal of wastes.

-3.7 REHABILITATION AND DECOMMISSIONING
+3.7 Rehabilitation and decommissioning

 This section will describe the options, strategies and methods for progressive and final rehabilitation of the environment disturbed by the Project.
-The strategic approach to progressive and final rehabilitation will be described.
+The strategic approach to progressive and final rehabilitation will be described, with reference to the EPA Guideline 18: Rehabilitation requirements for mining projects.
 A preferred rehabilitation strategy will be developed with a view to minimising the amount of land disturbed at any one time.
 The final topography of any excavations, waste areas and dam sites will be shown on maps at a suitable scale.

-The strategies and methods presented for progressive and final rehabilitation of disturbed areas will demonstrate compliance with the objectives of the Environmental Management Policy for Mining in Queensland, 1991, or with updated versions of that policy as they become available.
+The strategies and methods presented for progressive and final rehabilitation of disturbed areas will demonstrate compliance with the objectives of the Environmental Management Policy for Mining in Queensland, 1991, or with updated versions of that policy1 as they become available.
 Land suitability assessment should follow the Technical guidelines for the environmental management of exploration and mining in Queensland, 1995.
 In particular, the strategies and methods will have the following objectives:

-- mining and rehabilitation will aim to create a landform with land use capability and/or suitability similar to that prior to disturbance unless other beneficial land uses are pre-determined and agreed; - mine wastes and disturbed land will be rehabilitated to a condition that is self-sustaining, or to a condition where the maintenance requirements are consistent with an agreed post-mining land use; and - surface and ground waters that leave the lease will not be degraded to a significant extent.
-Current and future water quality will be maintained at levels that are acceptable for users downstream of the site.
+- the landform will be rehabilitated to a condition that is safe to humans and wildlife, non-polluting and stable; - mining and rehabilitation will aim to create a landform with land use capability and/or suitability similar to that prior to disturbance unless other beneficial land uses are pre-determined and agreed; - mine wastes and disturbed land will be rehabilitated to a condition that is self-sustaining, or to a condition where the maintenance requirements are consistent with an agreed post-mining land use; and surface and ground waters that leave the lease will not be degraded to a significant extent.
+Current and future water quality will be maintained at levels that are acceptable for users downstream of the site and will be discussed with landowners.
+Any post-mining impacts on the quality and/or levels of groundwater within the surrounding area will be addressed.
+Impacts will be discussed and if significant impacts on groundwater or surface water are identified, mitigation measures will be discussed with affected downstream users.